mohmohmoh2/GoodReads-Automation-Project-with-Selenium-/README.md

 🧪 TestNG for efficient test management
-🏗 Page Object Model (POM) for clean and structured code 🚀 GitHub Pipelines for continuous integration and smooth test execution Automation is an integral part of enhancing quality and efficiency in software delivery, and this project has been a rewarding step in that journey!
+🏗 Page Object Model (POM) for clean and structured code 🚀 GitHub Pipelines for continuous integration and smooth test execution Automation is integral to enhancing quality and efficiency in software delivery, and this project has been a rewarding step in that journey!